Emergent Isotropic-Nematic Transition in 3D Semiflexible Active Polymers

 To elucidate the interplay between activity and flexibility on the I--N transition, we first examine orientational order parameters.
-Despite the polar nature of activity, we do not observe any global polar order of bond or end-to-end vectors even for the stiffest polymers and higher densities.
-Next, we compute the global nematic order parameter $S_B$ from all bond vectors $\boldsymbol{b}_i^j$ as the largest eigenvalue of $\mathbf{Q}=\frac{3}{2} [\frac{1}{M (N-1)}\sum_{i,j} \hat{\boldsymbol{b}_i^j}\otimes \hat{\boldsymbol{b}_i^j} - \frac{1}{3} \mathbf{I}] $, see Supp.
-Sec.
-II.~A for details \cite{SM}.
-Fig.~\ref{fig:Nematic_Order}(a) presents the time averaged $\langle S_B \rangle$ vs density for different activity levels $0 \le f^{a^*} \le 2$ for a fixed flexibility degree $L/\ell_p=0.5$ set by $\kappa/k_BT$=16.
-The $\langle S_B \rangle$ of passive semiflexible polymers $f^{a^*}=0$ displays a sharp transition upon density increase, confirming the first-order nature of the I--N transition in agreement with prior studies~\cite{Egorov2016}.
-The same behavior is reflected in the end-to-end distance $R_e=\sqrt{\langle \boldsymbol{R}_e^2\rangle}$, which grows sharply upon nematic alignment, see Fig.~\ref{fig:Nematic_Order}(b).
-In the nematic regime, $\langle S_B \rangle$ is well captured by the relation $\langle S_B \rangle(R_e)=3R_e/L-2$ for $L/\ell_p\gg1$, see the empty symbols in Fig.~\ref{fig:Nematic_Order}(a), as proposed by Egorov et. al. ~\cite{Egorov2016}.
-Two hallmarks of activity emerge upon actuating polymers: (i) increasing $f^a$ shifts the I–N transition systematically to higher densities, and (ii) beyond $f^a>0.3$, the transition becomes continuous, replacing the sharp transition characteristic of low activity levels.
+Despite the polar nature of activity, we do not observe any global polar order of bond vectors even for the stiffest polymers and higher activities.
+The spatial correlation function of polar bond vectors displays a rapid, short-range decay, see Sup.
+Fig.~S1~\cite{SM}.
+Next, we compute the global nematic order parameter $S_B$ from all bond vectors $\boldsymbol{b}_i^j$ as the largest eigenvalue of $\mathbf{Q}=\frac{3}{2} [\frac{1}{M (N-1)}\sum_{i,j} \hat{\boldsymbol{b}_i^j}\otimes \hat{\boldsymbol{b}_i^j} - \frac{1}{3} \mathbf{I}] $, see Sup.~Sec.~II.~A for details in \cite{SM}.
+Fig.~\ref{fig:Nematic_Order}(a) shows the time-averaged bond-order parameter $\langle S_B \rangle$ as a function of density for the different activity levels at a fixed flexibility degree $L/\ell_p \approx 1.94$ ($\kappa/k_BT = 16$).
+For passive semiflexible polymers ($f^a = 0$), $\langle S_B \rangle$ exhibits a sharp increase with density, confirming the first-order nature of the I--N transition, in agreement with prior studies~\cite{Binder_PRL_2016,Egorov2016}.
+This behavior is also reflected in the mean end-to-end distance $R_E = \sqrt{\langle \boldsymbol{R}_e^2 \rangle}$, which also increases sharply upon nematic alignment, see Fig.~\ref{fig:Nematic_Order}(b).
+In the nematic regime, $\langle S_B \rangle$ is well described by $\langle S_B \rangle(R_E) = 3R_E/L - 2$ for $L/\ell_p \gg 1$~\cite{Egorov2016}, as indicated by the open round symbols in Fig.~\ref{fig:Nematic_Order}(a).

+Upon introducing activity, two key effects emerge: (i) increasing $f^a$ shifts the I--N transition systematically to higher densities, and (ii) for $f^a > 0.2$, the sharp transition is replaced by a continuous one, indicating a fundamental change in the nature of the ordering process.